 I have been teachiing full-time as a Senior Lecturer at UWM in The School of Information Studies (SOIS) since 2014.
-In the Fall 2017 Semester, I am teaching the following courses:
+In the Spring 2018 Semester, I am teaching the following courses:

 - Senior Capstone (INFOST 490)

 At Illinois, I've been teaching part-time as an Adjunct Senior Lecturer since 2008 at the School of Information Sciences (iSchool at Illinois).
-In the Fall 2017 Semester, I am teaching the following courses:
+In the Spring 2018 Semester, I am teaching the following courses: